dishusingla001/scm_task2/README.md

 How to Send email - You see the mail button in the help page through that you can mail on our official email and now we get you email.

+Steps to identify and resolve this merge conflict-
+1. I am work on the task.txt file and add update the list in the main branch.
+2. then at the same time my partner also update the list in the license-info branch.
+3. when i try to merge whole work in the main branch.
+4. I see the conflict occurs because of change in the task.txt file in both branches.
+5. Then i fix the conflict manually and then add that file
+6. conflict resolved.